Home

 All students are automatically enrolled in the CAMP program and the cost is included in your estimated cost of attendance.
 You may opt out of the CAMP program – if you choose to opt out, your estimated cost of attendance will not change.

-In limited circumstances, you may request an increase to your estimated cost of attendance and student loan funding to cover additional costs, if actual costs exceed your assigned books and course materials allowance.
+You may request student loan funding to cover additional costs, if actual costs exceed your assigned books and course materials allowance.